-January 12, 2017
+January 14, 2018

 Shotts' tutorial introduces the shell1 but discusses how to access it as if you're accessing the shell of the computer in front of you.
-In this class, we'll be accessing the shell of a the departmental server named church2 on the second floor of the CSB remotely using a Secure Shell3 client.
+In this class, we'll be accessing the shell of the departmental server named shannon2 on the second floor of the CSB remotely using a Secure Shell3 client.
 We'll also briefly discuss some common patterns in shell commands, the command that you'll use to submit most of your assignments, and some strategies for moving files to and from the remote system.

-- http://linuxcommand.org/lc3 lts0010.php - 2 After mathematician Alonzo Church 3 SSH
+- http://linuxcommand.org/lc3\ lts0010.php - After mathematician Claude Shannon SSH